cerenarkac21/PROJE_CS412/README.md

- To see the development phase commit: first check "dev-main", Then "main",
+ To see the development: first check "dev-main",
+Then "main",
 Then "bonus part" branches.